Archaeological site of Atapuerca: Sima del Elefante (1996 to present)

 According to José María Bermúdez de Castro, co-director of research at Atapuerca, the Sima del Elefante findings support "anatomical evidence of the hominids that fabricated tools more than one million years ago", which may have been the earliest among Western European hominids.
 The first discovery in June 2007 was a tooth, followed by a fragment of a 1.2 million-year-old jawbone (mandible) and a proximal phalanx in 2008.
 In July 2022, archaeologists announced the discovery of a 1.4 million-year-old jawbone (maxilla) included a tooth of a hominid.
 The paleoanthropoligist Eudald Carbonell, who serves as co-director of the excavations at the Archaeological Site of Atapuerca, hypothesizes that the aforementioned jawbone belongs to a specimen of Homo erectus.
 Other researchers suggest it may have come from Homo antecessor, an early species of human.
-It located about 2 meters deeper in the soil than the fossils found in 2008.
+It located about two meters deeper in the soil than the fossils found in 2008.
+Over the next two years, an interdisciplinary team worked on studying and restoring the fossil.
+The fossil has been dated to between 1.4 and 1.1 million years ago.
+Based on the available evidence, it has been proposed to assign the new human remains to Homo aff. erectus, that is, a species that is provisionally proposed as new, although closely related to Homo Erectus.
+This fossil represents the oldest human face from Western Europe identified to date.